Skip to Main Content

 The Firm Says

 Cadwalader’s summer program offers an opportunity to experience life as an associate.
-Our diverse summer classes comprise students from varied backgrounds from different law schools across the country, including interns participating in the SEO program.
+Our summer classes comprise students from various backgrounds and different law schools across the country.
 There is no formal rotation system for summer associates, and they are encouraged to take assignments from any of our practice groups through our assignment database or directly from attorneys.
-Each summer associate is assigned two associate assignment managers who filter work and ensure they are receiving assignments from the practice areas of their interest.
+Dedicated assignment liaisons help filter work to the summer associates and ensure they are receiving assignments from the practice areas of their interest.
 Each summer is also assigned one partner mentor and one junior associate mentor.
-We offer a variety of trainings, both internally from attorneys and from outside consultants.
-Numerous social events are planned throughout the summer to encourage summer associates to get to know each other and the attorneys in a setting outside of the office.
+We offer a variety of trainings, both from firm attorneys and outside consultants.
+Numerous social events are planned throughout the summer to encourage summer associates to get to know each other and the attorneys in a setting outside the office.